- Coordinates

 dPolygon(5, 80, 10, 10, 150, 100, 200, 160, 80, 140, 40)

 Coordinates are specified with respect to the upper-left corner of the image (coordinates: (0.0)).
-Important: It's not necessary to close the polygon (the coordinates of the last point don't have to be equal to the coordinates of the first point)..
+Important It is not necessary to close the polygon (the coordinates of the last point do not have to be equal to the coordinates of the first point).
 The polygon is automatically "closed".
-Limits: a polygon can have a maximum of 100,000 points in WINDEV, WEBDEV and Java, and 1,000 points in Windows CE.
+Limits A polygon can have a maximum of 100,000 points in WINDEV, WEBDEV and Java, and 1,000 points in Windows CE.
 Using the drawing functions The drawing functions can be used according to 2 methods: - Method 1: Using the dDrawingStartfunction

 - dStartDrawing must be called before any other drawing function. dStartDrawing is used to define the element (Image control or variable) to which the drawing functions will be applied.